|Practices and Industries

 - Co-Author, FIN 48 and Related Privilege Issues (presented at 56th Annual University of Texas Taxation Conference) (November 2008).

-- Co-Presenter with Val J. Albright and Michael J. Donohue, Address at Lane Gorman Trubitt PLLC: Current Trends and Traps in Federal Tax Controversies (August 2012).
+- Co-Presenter with Val J. Albright and Michael J. Donohue, Current Trends and Traps in Federal Tax Controversies, Lane Gorman Trubitt PLLC (August 2012).

-- Co-Presenter with John Woodruff, Address at Tax Executives Institute Houston Chapter International Roundtable: Permanent Establishment (March 2012).
+- Co-Presenter with John Woodruff, Permanent Establishment, Tax Executives Institute - Houston Chapter International Roundtable (March 2012).

-- Co-Presenter with Val J. Albright, Address at BNA Tax & Accounting Council for International Tax Education: Transfer Pricing Controversy and Competent Authority (July 2011).
+- Co-Presenter with Val J. Albright, Transfer Pricing Controversy and Competent Authority, BNA Tax & Accounting Council for International Tax Education (July 2011).

 - Admitted to practice before:

 - U.S. District Court for the Northern District of Texas

 - U.S. District Court for the Southern District of Texas